Cha-no-Yu presented by Globus Wa-Shitsu

-The Stony Brook Craft Center will display Japanese pottery items.
-“Our mission is to promote the appreciation of art and fine crafts for Stony Brook students, faculty, staff, and the community.
-By providing leisure opportunities through non-credit classes in an atmosphere of informality and fun, the Craft Center is a place to interact with others and to discover or enhance your creative abilities.”
+Susan Broderick will display and sell her Japanese pottery items.
+Susan has been associated with the Stony Brook Craft Center, whose mission is to promote the appreciation of art and fine crafts for Stony Brook students, faculty, staff, and the community.
+By providing leisure opportunities through non-credit classes in an atmosphere of informality and fun, the Craft Center is a place to interact with others and to discover or enhance your creative abilities.

 Bonsai is the art of growing trees, or woody plants shaped as trees, in containers.
 It uses cultivation techniques like pruning, root reduction, potting, defoliation, and grafting to produce small trees that mimic the shape and style of mature, full-sized trees.
 Presented by the Eastern Suffolk Bonsai Club.

-More than simply putting flowers in a container, ikebana is a disciplined art form in which nature and humanity are brought together.
-Contrary to the idea of floral arrangement as a collection of particolored or multicolored arrangement of blooms, ikebana often emphasizes other areas of the plant, such as its stems and leaves, and draws emphasis toward shape, line, and form.
+More than simply putting flowers in a container, Ikebana is a disciplined art form in which nature and humanity are brought together.
+Contrary to the idea of floral arrangement as a collection of singled colored or multicolored arrangement of blooms, Ikebana often emphasizes other areas of the plant, such as its stems and leaves, and draws emphasis toward shape, line, and form.

-Origami workshops will be presented and there will also be a workshop on drawing manga.
+Origami and Sho-Do workshops will be presented; and there will also be a workshop on drawing manga and free-style manga.

 Naginata is a Japanese halberd martial art with roots dating back to the Heian Period (794-1185 A.D.).
 The weapon was originally used on horseback to cut off an enemy horse’s legs.
 As time progressed, the weapon’s usage became popular among the warrior-monks, foot soldiers, and samurai.
 After WWII, a modern “sport” version of naginata was developed and implemented in the Japanese secondary school system.
 It has now has spread worldwide, with over 10 delegations represented at the International Naginata Federation Championships, and is continuing to grow.